(Added March 20, 2021) the PDF:

 Focus on what matters and let go of what doesn’t.
 [An example among zillions of the kind of shallow wisdom bots flood Twitter with]

 Sometimes I’m afraid to become a bot.

 One day I’m going to kill a bot.

 Now a bot may ban me for what I’ve just said.
 Remember the Japanese guy with his mosquito.
-[A Japanese user was banned from Twitter for tweeting death threats to a mosquito roaming his room and posting a photo of the mosquito dead.
+[A Japanese user was banned from Twitter for tweeting death threats to a mosquito roaming his room and then posting a photo of the dead mosquito.
 It was said he had been banned according to the standard procedure, that is, by a bot following the algorithm.]

 That would be the first time banishing a user is justified from the bot’s point of view.
 Sort of AI self-defense.
 [PS.
 I wasn’t banned.]